sparsifai/epruning/README.md

-# EDropout
+# EPruning (EDropout)
 Energy-based Dropout and Pruning of Deep Neural Networks

-This page contains codes and description on the EDropout method.
+This page contains codes and description on the EPruning method.
 Note this is not the official code.

 ## Requirements
 - Python 3.7+